 Q: How can I tell the difference between a venomous coral snake and a non-venomous mimic?

 - A: In North America, the rhyme "Red touches yellow, kill a fellow; red touches black, venom lack" can be helpful.
-However, this rhyme is not accurate for coral snakes in other parts of the world.
+Even so, this rhyme is not accurate for coral snakes in other parts of the world.
 Always err on the side of caution and avoid handling any snake you cannot positively identify.

 -